Local sources we’ve used for rabbit supplies:

 - East Bay Rabbit Rescue, Choosing a Veterinarian

-- MedVet Campbell – Campbell, (408) 371-6252; good for basic supportive care for minor issues like stasis, only select veterinarians may be willing to treat rabbits.
+- MedVet Campbell – Campbell, (408) 371-6252; open 24/7, good for basic supportive care for minor issues like stasis, only select veterinarians may be willing to treat rabbits.

 We have not had personal experience with the following hospitals, but they may also be able to see rabbits on an emergent basis based on client experience: